commerceblock/docs/source/ocean-api/index.rst

 createanytoaddress
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``createanytoaddress`` creates a transaction that sends an amount to a given address with as many non-policy assets as needed.
+The ``createanytoaddress`` RPC creates a transaction that sends an amount to a given address with as many non-policy assets as needed.
 This rpc should only used in chains that are comprised of non-policy assets which are fungible.

 *Parameter #1 --- destination address*